nginxinc/nginx-gateway-fabric/site/content/how-to/maintenance/upgrade-apps-without-downtime.md

 ## Overview

+{{< note >}} See the [Architecture document]({{< relref "/overview/gateway-architecture.md" >}}) to learn more about NGINX Gateway Fabric architecture.{{< /note >}}

 NGINX Gateway Fabric allows upgrading applications without downtime.

-{{< note >}} See the [Architecture document]({{< relref "/overview/gateway-architecture.md" >}}) to learn more about NGINX Gateway Fabric architecture.{{< /note >}}

-## NGINX Gateway Fabric functionality

 To understand the upgrade methods, you need to be familiar with the NGINX features that help prevent application downtime: Graceful configuration reloads and upstream server updates.

 ### Graceful configuration reloads